Friday, April 13, 2012

 "Forsake Me This Mortal Coil" highlights their mature sound

 Order From Chaos broke up in 1998.
 But by this time, their mark had been made.
 They helped set the standard for future black/death bands, and influenced the formation and style of Angelcorpse.
-They recently re-united and playing some gigs in 2010...
+They later re-united and playing some gigs in 2010 and beyond...

 From 2010's Nuclear War Now Fest, this is Order From Chaos live